Paul Feeney

-Paul R. Feeney is an American politician from the commonwealth of Massachusetts.
-He serves in the Massachusetts Senate from the Bristol and Norfolk district.
+Paul R. Feeney is an American politician who serves in the Massachusetts Senate representing the Bristol and Norfolk district.
+He is a registered Democrat.

+Education and early career

 Feeney graduated from Don Bosco Technical High School.
 He worked for Verizon as an office technician, and served as the legislative director for the International Brotherhood of Electrical Workers.

+Politicla career

 He served on the board of selectmen for Foxboro, Massachusetts, from 2007 though 2010.
 Feeney has also served as chief of staff for Jim Timilty and as labor director for Stephen F. Lynch's campaign for the United States Senate in the 2013 special election.
 Feeney was state director of Connecticut and Massachusetts for the Bernie Sanders 2016 presidential campaign.

 When Timilty resigned in 2017, Feeney ran in the special election to succeed him, defeating Republican Jacob Ventura.
 Feeney defeated Ventura in the 2018 general election.